Budget Travel in Canada

 Train travel can be an economical option in Eastern Canada, but Via Rail across Western Canada is an expensive alternative and has limited access points.
 However, if Churchill, Manitoba, polar bear capital of the world, is on your itinerary, you can only visit by train or plane, and the train trip can be a huge part of the experience.
 Click here for the map of places trains go in Canada.
 Find the best deal, compare prices, and read what other travelers have to say at TripAdvisor about Via Rail.

 Another option for making your way across Canada is by air.
 Domestic flights between Canadian cities are often very affordable.
-Or, if your destination is along the U.S. border, consider flying into the nearest major American city.
+Or, if your destination is along the U.S. border, consider flying into the nearest major American city and getting a rental car with unlimited mileage.
+You win all around!

 Finding a Cheap Place to Sleep